-The programme should emphasize basic understanding of pathophysiologic mechanisms of clinical pathology changes at a molecular, cellular, organ and whole animal level in a veterinary medical context.
+The programme should emphasize basic understanding of pathophysiological mechanisms responsible for clinico-pathological changes at a molecular, cellular, organ and whole animal level in a veterinary medical context.

 The environment should provide the intellectual and physical facilities for the advancement of the science of veterinary clinical pathology through structured discussion, review of current literature, practice of veterinary clinical pathology, research, scientific communication (lectures, scientific courses) and scientific publication.